ayoub0x1/born2beroot/README.md

 There can be multiple virtual machines on the same host and each of these will be isolated from the rest of the system.
 Thanks to this, we can run different operating systems on our machine.
 For each virtual machine, we can run a different operating system distribution.
 Each of these operating systems will behave as if they were hosted on a physical device, so we will have the same experience when using an OS on a physical machine and on a virtual machine.

 ### <a name="Virtual-Machines-work">How do Virtual Machines work?</a>
 Virtualization allow us share a system with multiple virtual environments.
-The hypervisor manages the hardware system and separate the physical resources from the virtual environments. **The resources are managed followitn the needs, from the host to the guests.** When an user from a VM do a task that requires additional resources from the physical environment, the hypervisor manages the request so that the guest OS could access the resources of the physical environment.<br>
+The hypervisor manages the hardware system and separate the physical resources from the virtual environments. **The resources are managed following the needs, from the host to the guests.** When an user from a VM do a task that requires additional resources from the physical environment, the hypervisor manages the request so that the guest OS could access the resources of the physical environment.<br>
 Once we know how they work, it is a good idea to see all the advantages we get from using virtual machines:
 <ul>
  <li>Different guest machines hosted on our computer <b>can run different operating systems</b>, so we will have different OS working on the same machine.</li>